 Here is how Melissa’s Data Quality tools can help you:

 Melissa’s solution delivers:

-- Seamless integration in SQL Server Integration Services to easily improve existing processes
+- Seamless integration in SQL Server Integration Services to easily improve existing business data workflows

-- Low learning curve for SQL Server DBAs, Developers, Business Intelligence Professionals and Data Stewards to properly validate and cleanse business critical data based on business rules and regulatory compliance
+- Low learning curve for SQL Server DBAs, Developers, Business Intelligence Professionals and Data Stewards to properly validate and cleanse business critical data based on business rules, data governance and regulatory compliance

-- Data profiling, cleansing, validation and enrichment for names, address, email address, phone numbers and more resulting in data completeness
+- Data profiling, cleansing, validation, remediation and enrichment for names, address, email address, phone numbers and more resulting in data completeness

 - On premises and cloud-based solutions to support a variety of application use cases (healthcare, CRM, marketing, mailing, etc.)